mphasize/sails-generate-ember-blueprints/README.md

 * Start your app with `sails lift`

 Now you should be up and running and your Ember Data app should be able to talk to your Sails backend.

+### Advanced Blueprints

+The "basic" blueprints make a basic Sails app work with Ember Data, but in a more complex project you may need more fine-grained control over how the Sails Rest API handles associations/relations and what is included in the API responses.
+Enter the "advanced" blueprints.

+* Run the generator with: `sails generate ember-blueprints advanced --force` to update to the advanced blueprints.
+* Add a configuration option `associations: { list: "index", detail: "record" }` to `myproject/config/models.js`.
+This will determine the default behaviour.
+* Add a configuration option `validations: { ignoreProperties: [ 'includeIn' ] }`
+to `myproject/config/models.js`.
+* Setup individual presentation on a model attribute by adding `includeIn: { list: "option", detail: "option"}` where option is one of `link`, `index`, `record`.

+**Presentation options:**
+The `link` setting will generate jsonapi.org URL style `links` properties on the records, which Ember Data can consume and load lazily.

+The `index` setting will generate an array of ID references for Ember Data, so be loaded as necessary.

+The `record` setting will sideload the complete record.

 ### Troubleshooting